DigitalNaut/gridle-figma-plugin/README.md

 ### Bugs

 - You cannot hit the Enter key to confirm the dialog.
 You have to click the 'Generate' button instead.
-- Quickly hitting the 'Generate' button twice will start and stop the generation.
-- Deleting the contents of the width or height inputs for the frame, clicking outside and setting it again will cause small UI issues that self-resolve.
+- Deleting the contents of the width or height inputs for the frame, clicking outside and setting it again will cause small UI issues that will self-resolve.
 - Deleting the contents of the width or height inputs for the frame and clicking outside will set the value to 0 instead of the previous value or the minimum allowed.
 - The plugin will generate an error if you try to generate a grid with 0 elements (0 width & 0 height).
+- The max size in the slider gets the minimum value when setting it lower than 100%.
+Making it larger usually fixes it.
+(Weird bug!)

 ## Limitations